Report updated Jun 25, 2026

 VIP MembershipStandard

-Subscription providing 10 weekly levels, 50% shop discount, 400 daily gems, and ad removal
+Subscription service providing 10 exclusive levels weekly, 50% shop discount, 400 daily gems, and ad removal.

 How much does it cost?